List

 Zip two lists into one: [1 2 3 4] and [5 6 7 8] will give [[1 5] [2 6] [3 7] [4 8]]

-Note: The original lists are left unmodified.
+Note: The original lists are not modified.

 Parameters

-: the second list to work on
+_a: the first list to work on_b: the second list to work on

 Example